gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 - This sharpens the memory interpretation: transformed coherence can persist at different functional levels — as active lower-order organization, as weakening organization, and as residual boundary condition.
 - What Cycles 42–44 added is that a persisted downgraded plateau can loosen gradually rather than disappearing in one step, showing that transformed organizational persistence can weaken as a process.
 - What Cycle 45 adds is that once that lower-order organization weakens far enough, clearer independent separation can become dominant without historical erasure: prior coherence remains present as weakened background constraint rather than active present organizer.
+- What Cycle 46 adds is that once clearer independent separation becomes dominant after second-arc plateau decay, coherence can stabilize that outcome as a true current mainline while retaining prior shared organization only as weak transformed background constraint rather than active present organizer.

 This sharpens the first-law-style interpretation: constrained conservation of coherence through transformation includes not only persistence and reappearance, but graded weakening of organizational influence across time.